Giuseppe Garibaldi: South America

 Garibaldi first sailed to the Beylik of Tunis before eventually finding his way to the Empire of Brazil.
 Once there, he took up the cause of the Riograndense Republic in its attempt to separate from Brazil, joining the rebels known as the Ragamuffins in the Ragamuffin War of 1835.

 During this war, he met Ana Maria de Jesus Ribeiro da Silva, commonly known as Anita.
 When the rebels proclaimed the Catarinense Republic in the Brazilian province of Santa Catarina in 1839, she joined him aboard his ship, Rio Pardo, and fought alongside him at the battles of Imbituba and Laguna.

 In 1841, Garibaldi and Anita moved to Montevideo, Uruguay, where Garibaldi worked as a trader and schoolmaster.
-The couple married in Montevideo the following year.
+The couple married in Church of St. Francis of Assisi in the Ciudad Vieja neighborhood, the following year.
 They had four children; Domenico Menotti (1840–1903), Rosa (1843–1845), Teresa Teresita (1845–1903), and Ricciotti (1847–1924).
 A skilled horsewoman, Anita is said to have taught Giuseppe about the gaucho culture of Argentina, southern Brazil and Uruguay.
-Around this time he adopted his trademark clothing—the red shirt, poncho, and sombrero commonly worn by gauchos.
+Around this time he adopted his distinctive style of clothing—wearing the red shirt, poncho, and hat commonly worn by gauchos.

 In 1842, Garibaldi took command of the Uruguayan fleet and raised an Italian Legion of soldiers—known as Redshirts—for the Uruguayan Civil War.
 This recruitment was possible as Montevideo had a large Italian population at the time: 4,205 out of a total population of 30,000 according to an 1843 census.